 In 2012, the state of Wisconsin had 27,945 burglaries reported.
 If you find yourself dealing with the aftermath of a break-in, a renters insurance policy can help offer financial relief as you replace your lost items.

 Don’t leave your home and valuables unprotected.
-Renters insurance can cover:
+The standard renters insurance policy features:

 Insurance companies want to help you save on your policy.
-See if you qualify for the following:
+See if the following discounts can help you find more affordable renters insurance:

 - Safety Devices: Having a smoke detector, security system, or other home monitoring system can help to decrease your rates.